Insight Versus Wisdom - Warrior Mom Wisdom - Week of June 6

 Kristina Seymour loves to encourage and equip women through the Word and through community.
 She is the author of The Warrior Mom Handbook, The Warrior Mom Leadership Manual, and The Warrior Wife Handbook; they are available at Amazon.com.
 Kristina's Bible studies are for women who desire to live by faith in the midst of their everyday lives.
-Kristina has learned that moms can't survive on caffeine and animal crackers alone; women in the Word and in community are united and able to stand firm.
+She has learned that women can't survive on caffeine and animal crackers alone; women in the Word and in community are united and able to stand firm.
 To learn more about Kristina, please visit her website, https://kristinaseymour.com/.
 God loves to share His story of love and grace through us all, and Kristina believes that everyone has a story to tell.